-February 3, 2024
+February 17, 2024

-FEB 3, palinku (poetic novelty): precepts
+FEB 17, palinku (poetic novelty): precepts

-In this post, we will continue with a novel form of poetic wordplay.
-Inspired by Japanese haiku poetry, this new form is used for a terse verse with a total of 17 syllables displayed on three lines.
-Unlike its classic Japanese analogue, this concoction does not mandate the precise distribution of the syllables among the three lines, but does stipulate that each word in the poem be included in a palindromic phrase or sentence in English (i.e. one that can be read either forwards or backwards).
+In this post, we continue with our novel form of poetic wordplay.
+Inspired by Japanese haiku poetry and its English language versions, this new form is used for a terse verse with a total of 17 syllables displayed on three lines.
+Unlike earlier forms, the "palinku" does not mandate the precise distribution of the syllables among the three lines, but does stipulate that each word in the poem be included in a palindromic phrase or sentence in English (i.e., one that can be read either forwards or backwards).

 To help the reader discern the origin of the lyrics, each palindrome (generally occupying one of the three lines of the poem) has been color-coded.